Gunfire at clinic in Wright County leaves several seriously wounded

 A female with three gunshot wounds was taken by air ambulance to North Memorial Health Hospital in Robbinsdale, where two others also were transported, emergency medical personnel were heard saying on dispatch audio.
 Two others were taken to Allina-operated Buffalo Hospital, the audio continued.

-About 30 minutes later, a bomb went off in the family medicine and urgent care clinic, the dispatch audio revealed.
-That explosion forced responding emergency medical personnel to relocate, the audio disclosed.

-"We just had a bomb go off in the clinic," according to the dispatch audio.
-"They're evacuating the clinic parking lot, so we're going to go stage back at the child-care center we originally staged at."
+About 30 minutes after the gunfire, dispatch audio disclosed that "we just had a bomb go off in the clinic."
+However, there has yet to be any official comment about there being a blast.

+As word of a possible explosion spread, one officer on the scene said, "We see evidence of that; west glass shattered all across."

-A news conference is scheduled for 3 p.m. at Buffalo police headquarters.
+A news conference was scheduled for 3 p.m. at Buffalo police headquarters.

+The audio illustrated a frantic scene as victims streamed outside the hospital as officers rushed to evacuate them.

+"I've got four or five with gunshots back here," an officer said, adding that at least three of the victims were women, with one shot in the abdomen and another in the spinal cord, acording to the audio.
+"Send as many ambulances as you can."

 State Bureau of Criminal Apprehension special agents and crime scene personnel are en route to assist in the investigation of the "shooting incident involving multiple victims," said agency spokeswoman Jill Oliveira.